Times Herald-Record: History

 In November 1959, James H. Ottaway Sr., the founder of Ottaway Newspapers Inc., bought the Times-Herald and the Port Jervis Union-Gazette from Ralph Ingersoll, who had owned the papers since 1951.
 The Gazette, serving Port Jervis and surrounding communities, still exists as a weekly newspaper published by the Times Herald-Record.
 A few months later, in April 1960, Kaplan sold his Daily Record to Ottaway.
 Ottaway tried to convert the paper to a broadsheet, but restored the original format after three months.
 In October 1960 the two papers were merged into their current form.
 The Sunday Record began in 1969, shortly after Ottaway itself was acquired by Dow Jones.
-In 2007, when News Corp. bought Dow Jones, the newspaper again changed hands.
+The newspaper covered the Woodstock Festival in 1969.
+It can be seen in both the 1970 documentary and 2009's Taking Woodstock.

 The Record was often an innovator in newspaper publishing and was one of the first to print color.
 The newspaper underwent a significant redesign and page cut-down in 2007.
 At that time, The Sunday Record was given the standard Times Herald-Record nameplate.
 In 2008, the newspaper's Web site, recordonline.com, underwent a complementary redesign.
 The in-print and online redesigns were launched to coincide with bolstered local and business news coverage.

-The Record is the newspaper covering Bethel, New York, where the Woodstock Festival was held in 1969.
-It can be seen in both the 1970 documentary and 2009's Taking Woodstock.
+In 2007, when News Corp bought Dow Jones, the newspaper again changed hands.
+At the time, the Times-Herald Record was the largest paper owned by Dow Jones and Ottaway.

-On September 4, 2013, News Corp announced that it would sell the Dow Jones Local Media Group to Newcastle Investment Corp.—an affiliate of Fortress Investment Group, for $87 million.
-The newspapers will be operated by GateHouse Media, a newspaper group owned by Fortress.
-News Corp.
-CEO and former Wall Street Journal editor Robert James Thomson indicated that the newspapers were "not strategically consistent with the emerging portfolio" of the company.
+On September 4, 2013, News Corp announced that it would sell the Dow Jones Local Media Group to Newcastle Investment Corp.—an affiliate of Fortress Investment Group—for $87 million.
+The newspapers were to be operated by GateHouse Media, a newspaper group owned by Fortress.
+News Corp CEO and former Wall Street Journal editor Robert James Thomson indicated that the newspapers were "not strategically consistent with the emerging portfolio" of the company.
 GateHouse in turn filed prepackaged Chapter 11 bankruptcy on September 27, 2013, to restructure its debt obligations in order to accommodate the acquisition.
+GateHouse was subsequently purchased by New Media Investment Group in 2019 and merged into Gannett, making Gannett the largest newspaper chain in the United States with over 100 dailies.

+In February 2020, the paper announced it would be closing its printing plant in Wallkill, New York and outsourcing its printing to a plant in Rockaway, New Jersey in order to "adapt to market-driven changes and competition."
+Ninety-four employees were laid off in the process.
+In July 2021, employees of the Times Herald-Record, Poughkeepsie Journal and The Journal News voted to unionize.
+They joined the NewsGuild-CWA and formed the Hudson Valley News Guild.
+In January 2022, the newspaper announced it would no longer publish a print edition of the newspaper on Saturdays beginning in March and would instead publish a digital version only.

-In February 2024, the newspaper announced it will switch from carrier to postal delivery.
+In February 2024, the newspaper announced it would switch from carrier to postal delivery.